Ready for a new lesson?

 It all depends on your audience.
 I’ve written more about this below in this lesson.

 b) Copy (as in: the written text).
 The copy on each element

 c) The Promise

-If you only promise them new email every week, that’s BAD!
+If you only promise them new emails every week, that’s BAD!
 I mean: terribly BAD.

-Think about this: many people migrate to Slack and other alternatives to email, because they can’t stand getting so much email from so many sources anymore.
+Think about this: many people migrate to Slack and other alternatives to email because they can’t stand getting so much email from so many sources.